-We have presented a Large Neighbourhood Search (LNS) based method for solving long-term open-pit mine planning problems, demonstrating the effectiveness of the approach on three real world mining projects of varying complexity.
-We have proposed a novel path-based neighbourhood structure, and a range of neighbourhood formation strategies, designed to maximise the likelihood that our neighbourhoods will lead us to improved, feasible solutions.
-Our LNS-based method is able to find, within hours, near optimal solutions to planning problems that cannot be solved with an off-the-shelf solver in a reasonable time, or with reasonable computational resources.
-Future work will consider how our LNS approach performs on a stochastic two-stage version of our long-term mine planning problem.
-In this context, new neighbourhood formation strategies may be possible that specifically target stochastic elements of the model.
+We have presented a Large Neighbourhood Search based method for solving long-term open-pit mine planning problems, demonstrating the effectiveness of the approach on two real world mining projects of varying complexity.
+Our method is able to find, within hours, near optimal solutions to planning problems in substantially reduced time frames than with an off-the-shelf solver.
+Reasonable solve times are important where multiple plans must be generated over a range of scenarios in order to make long-term strategic decisions.